joestrouth1/stencil-site/src/docs/tooling/service-workers.md

 self.registration.showNotification('Hakuna matata.');
 ```

-Usually we will have a backend that will send out push notifications to clients, and we want our service worker to handle them.
+Usually we will have a backend that will send out push notifications to clients and we want our service worker to handle them.
 To do that, we can register an event listener in our worker for the `push` event.
 The event will be of type [`PushEvent`](https://developer.mozilla.org/en-US/docs/Web/API/PushEvent) and have a `data` field of type [`PushMessageData`](https://developer.mozilla.org/en-US/docs/Web/API/PushMessageData).

 ```tsx
 self.addEventListener('push', event => {